Oh no! – The question.

 I’m not even sure why I drank the first time, I wasn’t really sure what alcohol was at that age.
 I was 12 years old and found a bottle of gin at my grandparents.
 My friend and I thought it would be cool, after all – adults drink!
 Well, a half a bottle of gin and two shots of orange juice later; my friend didn’t like the taste.
 So without any warning I felt the need to not waste any of it and drank both glasses.
 I only remember the very beginning of that night.
 I woke up in the middle of the living room ﬂoor with my father sitting next to me crying.
 I had alcohol poisoning.
 My parents were afraid to get me in trouble for drinking, so my Dad sat up all night taking care of me and saved my life.
 I had no control over how much I consumed, I couldn’t stop.
 I waited years before I picked up my next drink sometime in early high school.
 Everyone was drinking, I didn’t think I was any different from all of my friends.
 I was an honor roll student, started working in a daycare and I was in control.
 Continue reading “Lost in Plain Sight”

-Below is a post by a sister for her brother who passed April 29th, 2016 from a heroin overdose at the age of 31.
+Below is a tribute written by a sister for her brother who passed April 29th, 2016 from a heroin overdose at the age of 31.
 Just three years apart, they were not only brother and sister, but best friends.
 After battling addiction for years and becoming sober, her brother passed into eternal life after a recent relapse.
 She’s shared her last words to the public in hopes to not only honor her brother, but to speak truth to how addiction does not discriminate.
 Tara hopes to continue sharing her story to shed light on the problems behind addiction and to remind others that we need to spend less time judging and stereotyping, and more time working together to understanding this epidemic that is taking away so many of our loved ones.

 I’ve held off on writing my last words or making a speech in front of everyone about my brother, because I still cannot believe this is real.
 But it has finally hit me just how real this all is.
 That I will never laugh with him or see him again.
 But I’ve felt the need to share these words.
 How do you go on to write about the greatest person you have ever known, and get it right?
 As he would say..
 Here comes the Novel!